 Theoretical Foundations of Data Mining

-The various theories for basis of data mining includes the following:
+The theoretical foundations of data mining includes the following concepts −

 Singular value Decomposition